The 2018 MTV Video Music Awards: Taylor Swift Apparently Snubbed For Video Of The Year Category

 It’s that time of year again.
 The 2018 MTV Video Music Awards are just around the corner and people across the country will be tuning in to see which of their favorite artists take home the coveted moon-man award.
-As the nominees for the various categories have already been announced, fans will most likely have noticed that there was at least one artist who was snubbed for her chance at the video of the year award.
+As the nominees for the various categories have already been announced, fans will most likely have noticed that there was at least one artist who was snubbed for her chance at the Video of the Year award.

-In a recent interview with ET, VMA executive producers, Jesse Ignjatovic and Bruce Gillmer, shared their thoughts on why Taylor Swift did not receive nominations for some of the award show’s top categories, including the highly sought after category, video of the year.
+In a recent interview with Entertainment Tonight, VMA executive producers Jesse Ignjatovic and Bruce Gillmer shared their thoughts on why Taylor Swift did not receive nominations for some of the award show’s top categories, including the highly sought after Video of the Year.

-Swift, 28, is currently in the middle of her sold-out “Reputation” Stadium Tour and her 2017 album of the same name produced major hits such as her chart-topping single, “Look What You Made Me Do”.
-The music video for the song saw Swift calling out those who did her wrong in the past without revealing their names and did receive some recognition as it was nominated for best editing, best art direction and best visual effects.
+Swift, 28, is currently in the middle of her sold-out Reputation Stadium Tour and her 2017 album of the same name produced major hits, such as her chart-topping single, “Look What You Made Me Do.”
+The music video for the song saw Swift calling out those who did her wrong in the past without revealing their names, and did receive some recognition as it was nominated for best editing, best art direction, and best visual effects.

 “I mean, it is somewhat surprising.
 We love Taylor.
-She’s obviously one of the biggest stars on the planet… We world premiered her video on the VMAs last year.
+She’s obviously one of the biggest stars on the planet.
+We world premiered her video on the VMAs last year.
 We have strong relationships with her and her camp,” Gillmer said.

 1 year ago today, Taylor released her first album from “reputation”, “Look What You Made Me Do!”
 The song hit number one on the Billboard Hot 100 and iTunes Song Chart.
 The music video garnered over 945M views and broke the record for most views by a YouTube video in 24 hours! pic.twitter.com/gyoSdW8Atc